 When you’re shopping for a rowing machine, it all comes down to the resistance type.
 The resistance of the machine accomplishes two things:

-1) the more resistance you have, obviously, the more intense the workout is; and
+- The more resistance you have, obviously, the more intense the workout will be.

 Let’s quickly go over the four most common resistance types:

-- Air resistant.
-These are the most popular types of rowing machine, and probably the ones you’ve seen at your local gym.
-It’s also the resistant type found on the Concept2 Model D. When you pull the handle toward you on the machine, the spinning flywheel is activated into motion, which is where the machine draws its force from.
-So the harder you pull on that handle, the greater the resistances becomes, as the more wind is activated.
-The best thing about this type of resistance type is that you are in control of your own workout.
-If you want an intense workout, then pull that handle as hard as you can.
+- Air resistant- These are the most popular types of a rowing machine, and probably the ones you’ve seen at your local gym.
+It’s also the resistant type found on the Concept2 Model D rowing machines.
+When you pull the handle toward you, the spinning flywheel is activated into motion, which is where the machine draws its force from.
+So the harder you pull on that handle, the greater the resistance becomes.
+The best thing about this resistance type is that you are in control of your own workout.
+If you want an intense rowing machine workout, then pull that handle as hard as you can.
 If you’re looking to take it a little lighter, then ease up a bit.
-It’s all up to you.
 Whether you’re an intermediate or advanced rower, an air resistant model is perfect for you.

-- Water resistant.
-A water resistant rower is designed of course to mimic the actual motion of rowing over water.
-Water resistant machines are usually reserved for the more advanced rowers, as they can be on the difficult end of the intensity spectrum.
+- Water-resistant- A water rowing machine is designed of course to mimic the actual motion of rowing over water.
+Water-resistant rowing machines are recommended for the more advanced rowers.
+They can be on the difficult end of the intensity spectrum.
 The harder you pull the handle, the harder the resistance.
 There’s an audible feature to these models as well, as when you pull the handle, the machine makes a wave-like motion as if you are rowing over water.

-- Piston resistant.
-These types of rowers are generally reserved for those without a lot of rowing experience.
+- Piston resistant- These rower types are generally reserved for those without a lot of rowing experience.
 They are on the smaller (easier to store) and cheaper side, though they still provide a great workout.
-A piston resistant rower has two hydraulic pistons attached to each oar.
-This design is intended to allow the user to achieve a balanced upper-body workout as well.
-Both Stamina models that we recommend use piston resistance.
+A piston resistant rower has two hydraulic pistons attached to each pole.
+This design is intended to make the user achieve a balanced upper-body workout.
+Both Stamina rowing machines that we recommend use piston resistance.

-- Magnetic resistant.
-A magnetic rower is the most basic of all the rower types on the market.
-These are inexpensive, small, simple machines with a long seat and a break system.
-A magnetic rower doesn’t make a lot of noise, but also doesn’t offer up a lot in the way of friction, meaning that you may not get in quite as good of a workout as you would with the other types.
+- Magnetic resistant- A magnetic rower is the most basic of all the rower types on the market.
+These are inexpensive, small, simple rowing machines with a long seat and a brake system.
+A magnetic rower not only makes lot of noise but also doesn’t offer a lot in the way of friction.
+You may not get as good of a workout as you would with the other types.

-- Space.
-Some rowers are much bulkier than others, so be sure to check the size specs on whichever unit you’re considering.
-The Concept2 Model 2, for example, measures about 8’0” x 2’0” x 2’4” and weighs around 57 pounds.
-Some folks can be surprised by just how much space a rowing machine can take up in their home, so be sure to measure everything out ahead of time.
+- Space- Some rowers are much bulkier than others.
+Be sure to check the size specs of whichever unit you’re considering.
+The Concept2 Model D rowing machines, for example, measures about 8’0” x 2’0” x 2’4” and weighs around 57 pounds.

-- Skill level.
-As mentioned above, different types of rowers are built for different types of advanced skills.
+- Skill level- As mentioned above, different types of rowers are built for different types of advanced skills.
 Don’t buy an advanced rower if you’re not ready, as you’ll only become frustrated that you aren’t able to effectively use the machine.
 On the other hand, if your skill level is pretty good, don’t buy a beginner’s rower, as the workout will be too easy for you.
-As always, be sure to check out our reviews, as well as the customer reviews on Amazon.
+Be sure to check out our rowing machine reviews, as well as the customer reviews on Amazon.

-- Price.
-Last, but certainly not least.
-Everyone wants to find a rower in their budget, of course.
-Luckily, there is a pretty wide budget gap with today’s rowers, ranging anywhere from under $100, to nearly $1,000.
+- Price- Everyone wants to find a rower in their budget.
+Luckily, there is a pretty wide budget gap in today’s rowers, ranging from $100 to nearly $1,000.

 A Quick Word About Mats

-If you’re going to have a 50+ pound rowing machine on the floors of your home, chances are you’ll also want to invest in a mat of some sort.
+If you’re going to buy 50+ kg rowing machines, maybe you’ll also want to invest in a mat.
 Make sure to pick a sturdy and durable one.

-The Concept2 Model is our pick as the runaway best-in-class rowing machine available today.
-The Model D is beloved by fitness buffs and professional rowers alike, as you are likely to find it in nearly every hometown gym across America.
+The Concept2 Model D Rowing Machine is our pick as the runaway best-in-class rowing machine available today.
+The Model D is beloved by fitness buffs and professional rowers.
+You’re likely to find it in nearly every hometown gym across America.

-Amazon reviewers seem to agree, as this machine has an average rating of 4.9 stars out of 5 out of more than 900 customer reviews (when you factor in reviews of the previous model).
+Amazon reviewers seem to agree, as this machine has an average rating of 4.9 stars out of 5 and more than 4500 customer reviews (when you factor in reviews of the previous model).

-The Concept2 Model D immediately stands out with its build quality and versatility.
-What’s nice about this machine is the even rowing and smooth sliding seat motion – this allows your upper and lower body to efficiently work their muscles at the same time.
+The Concept2 Model D rowing machine immediately stands out with its build quality and versatility.
+What’s nice about this machine is the even rowing and smooth sliding seat motion.
+It allows your upper and lower body to efficiently work their muscles at the same time.